Edgar Collins once swore he’d never go near a dairy farm again.

 That oath, struck during boarding school holidays on his father’s Malanda dairy farm, didn’t quite work out as planned.

-Today the PNG and Australian expat is not only very much involved in the dairy industry, he is a significant and central figure in the large and rapidly growing Asian dairy industry.
+Today Australian and Papua New Guinea-raised expat is a significant figure in the rapidly growing Asian dairy industry.

 Mr Collins was born and raised in Papua New Guinea where his family owned the successful trading company Collins & Leahy Holdings Ltd, operating coffee factories, trade stores, butcher shops, a cordial factory, two hotels and a transport division.